Best Of18 min read

 Pros

-• Workload management is genuinely strong
+• Workload management is genuinely solid

-• Highly customizable views
+• Highly customizable views for different workflows

 Cons

-• Mobile app still trails the desktop experience noticeably
+• Mobile app experience lags behind desktop

-• Notifications can become noisy without serious tuning
+• Notifications get noisy without tuning

 4. Asana — Best for Cross-Functional Product Operations